erwroth/zotero-server/README.md

 ```

-Wait until all databases are stared and then initialize schema with initial data:
+Wait until all databases are started and then initialize data:

 ```
 make init-mysql
 make init-elasticsearch
 make init-localstack-s3
+make init-localstack-sns
 ```

 A test user will be created.
 You can use it with Zotero client: